souleymanefayaleno/gitcommands/README.md

 ####Hello guys here is the git commands guide with all details.
 Enjoy yourself and don't forget to give me a like, Thanks!####

 #1.
-Go Inside The Beginners To Start Your Git Commands Learning!
+Go Inside The Beginners Folder, To Start Your Git Commands Learning!

 #2.
 Once You finished The Git Beginners Commands Move To The Next Level By Going Inside The Intermediate Folder!